gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 Wittgenstein's own "solution":
-the paradox itself shows that rule-following cannot be grounded in interpretation — in a further rule for applying the rule.
+the paradox itself shows that rule-following cannot be grounded in interpretation, in a further rule for applying the rule.

 Rules are followed in practice.